North River (Hudson River): Fixed crossings

 The last crossing to be built was the south tube of the Lincoln Tunnel in 1957, but in 1962, another deck was added to the George Washington Bridge.
 Since 2003, various proposals have been made to add a new train line.
-This includes an extension of the completed 7 Subway Extension, the canceled Access to the Region's Core, and the proposed Gateway Project.
+This includes an extension of the completed 7 Subway Extension, the canceled Access to the Region's Core, and the ongoing Gateway Program.